Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-Isostatic ratios for the model with three homogeneous layers are given in Appendix~\ref{AppendixIsoRatiosNonDeformableCore}.
+Although the compensation factor is the only ratio which is actually observed, it is instructive to analyze how the shape (or topographic) ratio changes with harmonic degree (Fig.~\ref{FigShapeMSI}).
+At low harmonic degree, the shape ratio is nearly the same whatever the value of the isostatic family parameter.
+This can be understood with the thin shell approximation.
 In the thin shell limit, isostatic ratios are the same in minimum stress/energy isostasy and in zero deflection isostasy, because the latter are independent of $\alpha$ up to first order in $\varepsilon=1-x$ (Eq.~(\ref{TopoRatioZDIthinshell})).
 Thus, they also coincide with the isostatic ratios of Dahlen's model (Eq.~(\ref{TopoRatioTSI})) which were derived in the thin shell approximation.
 As a corollary, the thin shell approximation erases the difference between keeping the surface shape or the bottom shape constant.

-In Section~\ref{SectionUnperturbedModel}, I mentioned the possibility that the core could have had the time to relax viscoelastically while the shell reached isostatic equilibrium.
-In such a case, the core should be modelled as fluid-like.
-Fig.~\ref{FigCompensFactorThickness} compares the predictions of minimum stress isostasy for the compensation factor of Enceladus at degrees 2 and 3.
-It shows that assuming a relaxed core results in a 10\% increase of the inferred shell thickness from degree-2 observations, but the effect is smaller at degree~3.
-Models of classical isostasy are shown for comparison; their predictions are dispersed over a larger range.
-The effect of fluid-like core is even larger for Europa, but on the other hand the associated degree-two compensation factor is small and difficult to measure (see Fig.~\ref{FigComparisonfn}).
+Moreover, the extension of the MSI topographic ratio to $n=1$ is independent of $\beta$ (see Eq.~(\ref{Tau1})) and predicts the correct degree-one topographic ratio (Eq.~(\ref{T1})), though the shape ratio and compensation factor cannot be similarly extended.